RoboCup-Humanoid-TC/GameController/README.md

 #### Penalty Shoot-out

 A penalty shoot-out can only be started after two halves or overtime have been played and the score is equal.
+While in initial (before starting the first shot) it is possible to change the kicking side by clicking on the other teams name (the team without kicking side marker)

 #### Undo